kishoren77/math_quantum/_pages/introduction.md

 $$(f_2 \otimes g_2) \circ (f_1 \otimes g_1) = (f_2 \circ f_1) \otimes (g_2 \circ g_1)$$

 Algebraically, proving compatibility across tensor products and compositions requires tedious index-tracking and formal axioms.
-Graphically, this identity simply means that independent operations can slide past one another along their respective wires:
+Graphically, this identity simply means that we can compute operations from down to up or left to right:

 ![The Interchange Law](/math_quantum/assets/images/interchange.png)

-By translating algebraic constraints into spatial topology, the graphical calculus allows us to replace heavy calculation with simple geometric sliding—making proofs intuitive, scannable, and far easier to construct.

 ***